-The first line of the roadmap contains an integer n, which is the number of roads in the map $(0 \le n)$ .
+The first line of the roadmap contains an integer n, which is the number of roads in the map $(0 \le n)$.
 Each of the next n lines contains exactly two letters representing the two endpoints of a road.
+A capital letter represents a town; a lower case letter represents a village.
+Roads can be traveled in either direction.

-either direction.
 Following the roadmap is a single line for the delivery details.
-This line consists of three things: an integer p (0 ) for the number of items that must be delivered, a letter for the starting place, and a letter for the place of delivery.
-The roadmap is always such that the items can be delivered.
+This line consists of three things: an integer p (0) for the number of items that must be delivered, a letter for thestarting place, and a letter for the place of delivery.
+The roadmap is always such that the items can bedelivered.